Nonlinear variations in axisymmetric accretion: Nonlinearity in the perturbative analysis

-It is worth stressing at this point that in equations~(\ref{pertef}),~(\ref{pertrho})~and~(\ref{pertvee}), all orders of nonlinearity have been maintained.
-Now returning to equation~(\ref{con}), and on taking the partial time derivative of $\rho$ in it, an alternative form of the perturbation on the continuity condition appears as
+We stress at this point that in equations~(\ref{pertef}),~(\ref{pertrho})~and~(\ref{pertvee}), all orders of nonlinearity have been maintained.
+Now returning to equation~(\ref{con}), and taking its partial time derivative, an alternative form of the perturbation on the continuity condition appears as

-Equations~(\ref{pertrho})~and~(\ref{pertrho2}) are equivalent expressions of the same principle.
-However, the latter expression is more expedient than the former, when one takes the second-order partial time derivative of equation~(\ref{euler}), and applies the perturbation scheme on it, to arrive finally at
+Equations~(\ref{pertrho})~and~(\ref{pertrho2}) are equivalent expressions of the same principle, but its two distinct mathematical forms arise due to the axial symmetry of the flow, a feature that does not occur in spherical symmetry~\citep{senr14}.
+Of the two forms, equation~(\ref{pertrho2}) is more useful than equation~(\ref{pertrho}), when we take the second-order partial time derivative of equation~(\ref{euler}), and use the perturbation scheme on it to obtain

+We note the importance of using equation~(\ref{pertrho2}) in arriving at equation~(\ref{perteuler2}), which has the appearance of a similar equation of a nonlinear perturbation in the case of spherical symmetry~\citep{senr14}.
+We exploit this similarity and apply all the mathematical methods of the spherically symmetric problem~\citep{senr14} to our present problem of a rotational flow.
+This is a crucial advantage.